cenit-io/cenit/README.md

 **Data Pipelines between APIs**

-It allows the creation of custom data pipelines for process, storage and data movement between APIs.
+It allows the creation of custom data pipelines to process, storage and move data between APIs.
 The flows could be trigger by data events or be scheduled.

-There are now over 200 pre-built integration collections shared out the box to connect with online internet services, fulfilment solutions, accounting, communications, ERP, multi-channels, etc.
+There are now over 200 pre-built integration collections shared out the box to connect with online internet services, fulfillment solutions, accounting, communications, ERP, multi-channels, etc.

 [see this video for more details](https://youtu.be/IOEbTtEv8MQ)